Kumudwati/Heart-Failure-Clinical-Records-/README.md

-Streamlit App Link for Heart🫀 Failure Clinical Records Analysis -   https://heart-failure-clinical-records.streamlit.app/
+Streamlit App Link for Heart🫀 Failure Clinical Records Analysis -   https://heart-failure-clinical-records.streamlit.app/  📉

-Introduction:
+👩🏻‍💻Introduction:

 With a strong interest in using data exploration and visualization methods to understand health issues, this interactive application was developed to examine the Heart Failure Clinical Records Dataset.
 The goal is to advance data analysis techniques and support medical research by providing an intuitive platform for exploring and analyzing the dataset.